European Treks - Iceland Laugavegur Trek

 Whether it’s a group or personal goal, charity or just a wanderlust and desire to see something completely different an adventure holiday is the way to go.
 Although many choose to go further afield Europe has some incredible landscapes you may not even have known about.
 From imposing mountainous regions to gorges and caves Europe is filled with a diverse landscape waiting to be discovered by budding and experienced adventurous.
 It has a highly varied landscape from the cold tundra of the North that find themselves in the Arctic Circle to the hot Mediterranean temperature and almost dessert like climate.
 There are stunning coats, forests, temperate landscapes and more than you could ever image.

-An Iceland trek is definitely more challenging than many other European Treks but if it adventure is on your heart this is definitely one to experience.
+An Iceland trek is definitely more challenging than many other European Treks but if its adventure on your heart, this is definitely one to experience.
 It is advisable to embark upon treks in the summer months with an experienced adventure treks company because in winter the wilderness of Iceland can mean death with its extreme weather and climate, not to mention dangerous precipices and canyons.

 Some of the sights Iceland is most famous for our the aurora borealis or Northern Lights phenomenon in winter, the Blue Lagoon, which is a wonderful enormous and hot bubbling hot spring even when surrounded by snow in winter, the Golden Circle creates by tectonic activity and its geysers.

 Iceland is by many considered to be a hiking paradise.
-The landscape is extraordinarily diverse, with more than half of it above 1300 feet, large sweeping mountain rangers, fields of lava, glaciers of ice, hot springs, geisers, lakes and black volcanic sands.
+The landscape is extraordinarily diverse, with more than half of it above 1300 feet, large sweeping mountain ranges, fields of lava, glaciers of ice, hot springs, geysers, lakes and black volcanic sands.

 This unmatched scenery has been formed due to the islands geographic position.
 This lends itself perfectly to the hikers who have the urge and hunger to explore this legendary landscape.